 The national curriculum for Science aims to ensure that all pupils:

 - develop scientific knowledge and conceptual understanding through the specific disciplines of biology, chemistry and physics

-We follow the requirements of the National Curriculum and deliver lessons in a way that seeks to engage and challenge learners, linking practical experience with scientific ideas.
+We follow the requirements of the National Curriculum and deliver lessons in a way that engages and challenges learners, linking practical experience with scientific ideas.
 Experimentation and modelling are used to develop and evaluate explanations, encouraging critical and creative thought.
-The Curriculum has been devised in collaboration with a Department for Education (DfE) Science Advisor, the Science department at our Federated School – Oakfield High School and our Science department to give students the best possible learning experience.
+The Curriculum has been devised in collaboration with a Department for Education (DfE) Science Advisor, the Science department at our Federated School – Oakfield High School and our Science department to give students the best possible learning experience and outcomes.

-Learners are assessed against Flight Paths which are a breakdown of P scales and National Curriculum year expectations.
-Learners are placed onto a pathway dependent on their science skills and knowledge; ensuring personalised learning.
+Learners are assessed against Flight Paths.
+Learners are placed onto a pathway dependent on their science skills and knowledge, ensuring personalised learning.

-Learners currently study Science via AQA Entry Level accredited units through to GSCE.
-All include the study of Biology, Physics and Chemistry which are assessed via teacher devised assignments in the form of investigative and practical work and three externally set assessments.
+Key Stage 4– Learners currently study appropriately challenging accreditations (please see long term plans) which range from Pre-Entry to Entry Level 3.
+All include the study of Biology, Physics and Chemistry which are assessed via teacher devised assignments in the form of investigative and practical work and externally set assessments.

 Key Stage 5- Learners follow a vocational model that seeks to develop learners’ use of knowledge in the real world through offering courses for Horticulture and Duke of Edinburgh.